 The actual steps you take to form a West Virginia limited liability company are pretty simple, but can be made even easier with our guide available below.
-If you need more than just some instructions on what to file and where, you may find our state kit to be an excellent value for just $34.95.
+These instructions are up-to-date as of July 27, 2020.
+If you need more than just some instructions on what to file and where, we’ve got a free, downloadable “do it yourself” kit you can use.
+In other words, the price you pay to purchase equals “zero.”
 It includes: these instructions along with samples of the forms, a primer on the benefits and drawbacks of utilizing an LLC as your entity, operating agreement templates, as well as instructions on how to get an EIN for your business, which you may need for banking or tax purposes.
+(We used to sell the kit but since the Covid-19 pandemic have simply given the kit away.)

 1. Check if the LLC name you want is available